Pregnant women have long been told to reduce their caffeine intake throughout the duration of their pregnancies.

 Australian epidemiologist Gideon Meyerowitz-Katz questioned the calculations in the analysis and said the risk estimates are incorrect likening the analysis to an opinion piece.

-If you have any concerns regarding your caffeine consumption during pregnancy, whilst trying to conceive or breastfeeding,ย Nourish recommends speaking to your healthcare provider.ย
+Whilst we do cover drinking caffeine during pregnancy in our Pregnancy Food Guide, if you have any concerns regarding your caffeine consumption during pregnancy, whilst trying to conceive or breastfeeding,ย Nourish recommends speaking to your healthcare provider.ย ย

 Our Products